chad-fisher/guides/source/index.md

 # TTS Research Technology Guides

 Welcome!
-In this collection, you'll discover a variety of resources and tutorials to enable research.
+In this collection, you'll discover a variety of resources and tutorials to enable research and learning.

 Whether you're a beginner or seeking to deepen your skills, all materials are asynchronous, allowing you to learn  at your own pace.

 ```{gallery-grid}
 :grid-columns: 1 1 2 3